SeanFxyz/meme-butler/README.md

 # Meme Butler
-A personal connoisseur to fetch your favorite memes.
+A Discord bot to fetch your favorite memes.